 - Pachydiplax longipennis (Blue Dasher).
 Locally common in lowlands to 2200', more common in S part of state but increasing northward.
 Ponds and lakes with abundant emergent vegetation.
 7 Jun-5 Oct.

 - Pantala flavescens (Wandering Glider).
-Vagrant, with records from Clark (several), Pierce, and Grant counties.
+Vagrant, with records from Clark (several), Pierce, King and Grant counties.
 Breeds in rain ponds farther south.
 21 Jun-15 Aug.

 - Pantala hymenaea (Spot-winged Glider).
 Scattered widespread records.
 Has bred in Grant and Benton counties in the Columbia Basin (1000'); numerous coastal records in fall.
 Ponds and slow streams.
 26 May-12 Sep.